When you think about SEO, backlinks are one of the first things that come to mind.

 So, without any further ado, let’s get started.

-A backlink audit is a thorough examination of the links from external sources that point to your website.
-These external links, commonly known as backlinks, play a significant role in search engine optimization (SEO) by influencing your site’s authority and search engine rankings.
+A backlink audit is the process of reviewing all the external links that point to your website.
+These links, called backlinks, are a key factor in SEO because they influence your site’s authority and rankings.

-• Relevance: The relevance of the linking site to your content is essential.
-Backlinks from sites related to your niche are more valuable than those from unrelated sources.
+- Relevance: Backlinks from sites related to your niche are far more valuable than links from unrelated sources.

 First, log in to your Google Search Console account.
 Select the property (website) for which you want to perform the backlink audit.